tanujdhiman/IBM-Watson-Chatbot/README.md

 **Dialog :** When you message to bot like "Hello, What are you doing ?"
 So bot have to answer it like "Yep, I am waiting for you."
 That much so these are called dialog skills.
 In these we put a respone to user message here.

 **Note :** You can add muliple responses in Watson Assistant.

+**Options :** It contains all options like importing webhooks and reponse options etc. we can edit it from here.
+It is just a editing part of our Assistant.

 CONTINUE......................